sds/slim-lint/lib/slim_lint/linter/README.md

 # Linters

-Below is a list of linters supported by `slim-lint`, ordered alphabetically.
+Below is a list of linters supported by `slim-lint-standard`, ordered alphabetically.

 * [CommentControlStatement](#commentcontrolstatement)
 * [ConsecutiveControlStatements](#consecutivecontrolstatements)